systematic-magic/pubmed/quota_procedures.rst

 ------------------------------------------------------------------

 ..
 IMPORTANT::
-	Quota updates should be done in advance, i.e. on a day before article assignment and not later than 23:00 ET (Eastern Time Zone).
+	Quota updates should be done in advance, i.e. on a day before article assignment and not later than 23:00 ET (Eastern Time Zone). |br|

-	For example:
+	For example: |br|

 	- For Monday assignments information about quota should be provided no later than Sunday 23:00 ET (Eastern Time Zone)
 	- For Thursday assignment information about quota should be provide no later than Wednesday 23:00 ET (Eastern Time Zone)